 Everyone has ‘those days’ – the ones when everything that can go wrong seems to, and it doesn’t even stop long enough to catch your breath.
-You’re probably familiar with them from your life before Baby, but now that he’s here, they somehow manage to feel even less manageable.
+You’re probably familiar with them from your life before Baby, but now that they're here, they somehow manage to feel even less manageable.
 When you’re having one of those days when everything feels like it’s falling apart, sometimes it can help to remember that those days always end, and now that Baby is a little bit older, they might even end in a decent night’s sleep.
 On the days when thoughts like that just won’t cut it, though, here are a few more parent-specific thoughts to keep in mind.

 - You never liked that mug anyway